Skip to main content

 Second Saturdays at Heritage

-Besides opening their doors regularly to visitors, the team at the center has created an amazing calendar of exhibits and events for people of all ages to enjoy for the rest of the year, featuring both unique first-time experiences and regular favorites:
+Besides opening their doors regularly to visitors, the team at the center has created an amazing calendar of exhibits and events for people of all ages to enjoy, featuring both unique first-time experiences and regular favorites:

 Second Saturdays at Heritage – 10 a.m. - 3 p.m.